Technologies

 Dry filtration technology

-For the treatment of the conveyed emissions (consisting of processing water collection tanks, blood and float tank and blood loading vehicle), we planned to use dry scrubber technology, which involves the following abatement process
+For the treatment of conveyed emissions (consisting of processing water collection tanks, blood and float tank and blood loading vehicle), we decided to use dry scrubber technology, which involves the following abatement process

 • capture and conveyance of aeriform